 Flower thrips have been collected from 29 plant orders including various berries, cotton, day lilies, field crops, forage crops, grass flowers, legumes, peonies, privet, rose, trees, truck crops, and vines.
 They seem to prefer grasses and flowers with yellow or pale blossoms.
 Roses are most susceptible in June.

 Control of flower thrips is difficult because of constant migration from weeds, grass, flowers and trees.
-Shortly after elimination, new thrips often migrate back onto plants.
+Shortly after treatment, new thrips often migrate back onto plants.
 On roses, old blossoms should be destroyed and applications of pesticides made at close intervals, especially in late May and June.
+However, treating open blossoms is likely to kill pollinators.
+Also, treating open blossoms may result is pesticide injury (irrigating thoroughly and treating during cooler parts of the day usually helps avoid phytotoxicity).
 Control, mow or reduce weeds and/or grasses in the vicinity all season long.
-Monitor population with yellow sticky cards.
+Monitor populations with yellow sticky cards.

 For a key to thrips identification see Insect and Related Pests of Flowers and Foliage Plants.